 DO YOU SELL RECYCLED RUGS

 Yes, we do.
 In fact, many of the choices we make now are based on sustainability.
-We are providing less of the 'low-cost' styles in the hope customers will invest a little more for a product that lasts longer, adding less landfill.
+We are providing a large range of styles in the hope customers will invest a little more for a product that lasts longer, adding less landfill.
 We also have products from natural fibres, as well as new recycled soft fibres (Made from recycled plastic bottles) that produce rugs that feel as soft as cotton!

 HOW DO I STOP MY RUG FROM SLIPPING?